Welcome to the b.a. Sweetie Candy Company, the largest candy store in the country.

 - Play Video

-Proclaimed to be more than a store, it’s a mixing, blending, slicing, juicing culinary adventure!
+KitchenAid Experience in Greenville is proclaimed to be more than a store.
+It’s a mixing, blending, slicing, juicing culinary adventure!

 Learn new cooking skills by attending the many cooking classes offered that promise to stir up fun in eight interactive areas.
 Each class allows you to roll up your sleeves and use the KitchenAid™ products, learn various techniques and more.
 Free Live!
 Cooking Shows weekly – no reservations needed.